 God sent a prophet (seer) to David to give him three different options of punishment: Seven years of famine, three months of military defeat, or three days of pestilence.
 David opted to suffer from the Lord’s hand.
 Therefore, God sent a plague as punishment, which killed 70,000 men.

-This should be a sobering reminder to us today: God will bring judgment on a nation for its wicked sin.
-When we legalize abominations like homosexuality, abortion, transgender movements, marijuana and other drugs, and remove God’s laws from public places, etc.–we’re just begging for His wrath!
+This should be a sobering reminder to us today: God will bring judgment on a nation for its wicked sins.
+When we legalize sexual immoralilty, abortion, drugs, and remove God’s laws from public places, we’re just begging for His wrath!

 Conclusion: God Used Satan to Incite David to Number Israel